Ignorance The Root of All

 either, or there be no more of his churches to attend.
 This man was not

-He was not forced to sign treaties, one's he could not read or
+He was not forced to sign treaties he could not read or

 comprehend.
-Treaties that "ceded" Indian lands to non-Indians.
+Treaties that "ceded" his land to non-Europeans.
 He was not told by

 General Philip Sheridan that if he did not sign, he would "walk knee deep in

 This man I spoke with was not ordered by the government to remain on a reservation or